-Fig. 6 – Downcore trends in A/I for Nps analysed by IEC: a) A/I against depth showing samples taken between 10-2850 cm; b) A/I against age for samples taken between 120-1863 cm, for which chronological control exists.
+Fig. 8 – Downcore trends in A/I for Nps analysed by IEC: a) A/I against depth showing samples taken between 10-2951.5 cm (corrected depth); b) A/I against age for samples taken between 120-1863 cm, the range of the age model for the core (see Fig. 2).
 Horizontal lines show 1σ age error from age model.
 Bleached samples were subjected to 48 h NaOCl exposure.
 A locally weighted smoothing (loess) function has been applied (solid line) to highlight the differences between the racemisation trends for bleached and unbleached Nps.

-Of the amino acids analysed using RP-HPLC, Asx and Glx performed best (Fig. 7i, ii).
-While previous studies of amino acid racemisation in Nps using RP-HPLC have focused on Asx and Glx only (Kaufman et al., 2008, 2013), Ala also showed clear trends in racemisation in this core after ~25 ka (Fig. 7iv), suggesting that Ala could be used to provide additional chronological control for Nps in older material.
+Of the amino acids analysed using RP-HPLC, Asx and Glx showed the clearest racemisation trends (Fig. 9i, ii).
+While previous studies of amino acid racemisation in Nps using RP-HPLC have focused on Asx and Glx only (Kaufman et al., 2008, 2013), Ala also showed clear trends in racemisation in this core after ~25 ka (Fig. 9iv), suggesting that Ala could be used to provide additional chronological control for Nps in older material.

-For most amino acids separated by RP-HPLC, the D/L values were similar between bleached and unbleached material, with bleached material having slightly higher D/L values in older (> 60 ka) samples, suggesting some loss of highly-racemised free amino acids from the inter-crystalline fraction (Fig. 7).
-Ser has substantially higher D/L values (Fig. 7iii) in the bleached samples.
-There are two possible explanations for this: either the higher concentration of L-Ser in unbleached samples represents some degree of modern contamination which is removed by the bleaching pre-treatment, or the tendency of Ser to have a higher abundance in the free amino acid pool as a result of the lability of Ser-X peptide bonds (Hill, 1965) results in a greater “suppression” of Ser racemisation than other amino acids in the whole-protein fraction.
-It seems unlikely that this latter explanation alone could account for the magnitude of the differences observed between unbleached and bleached Ser D/L. A key benefit of the bleaching treatment may therefore be the removal of exogenous amino acids, even if bleaching has a minimal impact on observed racemisation levels or their variability.
+For most amino acids separated by RP-HPLC, the D/L values were similar between bleached and unbleached Nps, with bleached material having slightly higher D/L values in older (> 60 ka) samples, suggesting some loss of highly-racemised free amino acids from the inter-crystalline fraction (Fig. 9).
+Ser has substantially higher D/L values (Fig. 9, 10iii) in the bleached samples.
+This may be due a result of Ser having a higher abundance in the free amino acid pool as a result of the lability of Ser-X peptide bonds (Hill, 1965) results in a greater “suppression” of Ser racemisation than other amino acids in the whole-protein fraction.
+As L-Ser is a common laboratory contaminant, the increase in Ser D/L on bleaching may also be in part due to the removal of exogenous amino acids.